 We would recommend a lightweight racket (around 4U – 5U) for beginners since it’s much easier to control and yet you can still get some power until your body (especially your arms, shoulder, and wrist) is getting used to the action and movements of badminton, you can start trying a heavier racket.

 5U used to be considered as too light for the majority but in some special cases like young kids and female players with not much strength.
-The problem of rackets that are too light is they cannot generate enough power.
-However, thanks to modern technology, more and more 5U rackets can generate very power smash too.
+The problem with rackets that are too light is they cannot generate enough power.
+However, thanks to modern technology, more and more 5U rackets can generate very powerful smash too.

 Length of the Badminton Racket

 The typical length (bottom of the grip to the tip of the badminton head) of a badminton racket ranges from 665mm to 675mm, and should not exceed 680mm.

 The longer the racket, the more power you can accelerate for the game, but then you will get less maneuverability, and vice versa.

 As a beginner, I would suggest you pick a racket with a length between 665mm to 670 mm since that’s the most common length range of badminton.
 If you are a tall and strong person, you can pick something closer to 670mm.

 Should I get junior badminton rackets with short lengths for the kids?